-In November, Daniel Ortega of the Sandinista Front for National Liberation (FSLN) was re-elected President for a third consecutive term.
-Rosario Murillo, his wife, was elected Vice-President for the first time.
-According to media reports, the FSLN also increased their representation in the Congress.
+In January, Daniel Ortega assumed office as President for a third consecutive term.
+Rosario Murillo, his wife, assumed office as Vice-President for the first time.

 Grand Interoceanic Canal